XiaodanXing/EnvironmentalSeting/README.md

 This problem is also why I uninstalled my CUDA 11.6 and CUDA 10.2.

-According to my experiment on my RTX3090 device and my TeslaK80 device (from Colab), only **CUDA 11.1** and **CUDA 11.2** can avoid this mutual exclusion.
+According to my experiment on my RTX3090 device and my TeslaK80 device (from Colab), **CUDA 11.1** and **CUDA 11.2** can avoid this mutual exclusion.
+I also read from [a StackOverlow post](https://stackoverflow.com/questions/70858681/stylegan2-ada-pytorch-environment) that CUDA 11.3 can also set up these two plugins successfully.

 For those technicians from our Chinese community, you might find a blog trying to solve this problem by deleting the mutual exclusion: [
 关于stylegan2-ada中的bias_act_plugin
 ](https://blog.csdn.net/weixin_44180836/article/details/119615131).